 Finding evergreen niches is the holy grail of e-commerce success.
 In order to find one, you first must understand the mechanics of what untapped niche markets look like, how to dissect and ultimately crack it wide open.

-When you are first starting out it’s not uncommon to think that niches must be almost secret with no competition in order for you to succeed.
+When you are first starting out it’s not uncommon to think that evergreen niches must be almost secret with no competition in order for you to succeed.
 This is actually far from the truth and finding profitable niches isn’t as difficult as you may think.

-Finding a niche to put your focus on is as easy as just starting, spending some time trying to find different, unique products and learning from the data.
+Finding an evergreen niche to put your focus on is as easy as just starting, spending some time trying to find different, unique products, and learning from the data.

 After all these years you’d think I would have a particular system for finding new niche markets to exploit.
 And, I do.

 In this article, I am going to share with you how I go about finding a new niche to create a store, or to run new designs (with the likes of Teespring) into.

 - Niche and niche product definition

 - Definition of a sub-niche

-- How to use Google trends to find a niche
+- How to use Google trends to find an evergreen niche

 - Tips on finding a Shopify niche

 - How I find and test evergreen niches (it’s not as hard as you may think or as in-depth)

 By the end of this article, you will be chomping at the bit to get started, armed with the knowledge to take on any niche you desire.

 Niche Market and Niche Product Definition…

-Every successful store operates in a niche market no matter who they are.
+Every successful store operates in an evergreen niche market no matter who they are.
 So what is the niche market definition?

 The Niche market definition by Google;